vishnuajaykumar/ball_chaser_robot/README.md

-# 🗺️ AMCL Localization Project - Robot Navigation with Monte Carlo Localization
+# 🗺️ AMCL Localization Project

-Welcome to the AMCL Localization Project, where robots navigate and localize themselves in a pre-defined map using Adaptive Monte Carlo Localization (AMCL) in ROS 1.
+Welcome to the AMCL Localization Project, where robots localize themselves in a pre-defined map using Adaptive Monte Carlo Localization (AMCL).

 # 📦 Project Overview

 This project demonstrates how to localize a robot in a known environment using sensor data and odometry with the AMCL package.
-The robot is simulated in Gazebo and uses laser sensors for localization and navigation.
+The robot is simulated in Gazebo and uses sensors for localization and navigation.

 # 🛠️ Prerequisites